 If you are facing foreclosure, it is definitely putting a dent in your life as well as your finances.
-This situation puts a strain on your overall getting out of debt plan.
+This situation puts a strain on your overall debt management plan.
 On top of the stress, if you are subjected to different foreclosure scams, the situation is even worse.

 Common Foreclosure Scams